 *How to pre-order?

 Jakub Kujawiński, Assistant Professor of Medieval History at Adam Mickiewicz University, Poznań, has published widely on medieval historiography and the manuscript tradition, and the long-term reception of individual chronicles in the Mezzogiorno, and, more recently, authorial publication in the Middle Ages.
-This last forms the background to the present study, the principal outcome of his participation in the ERC project Medieval Publishing from c.
-1000 to 1500 (2017–22).

 Chapter 1.
 From commission to presentation: the dedicatory letter of the Expositio super Psalterium